 What is a DSCR loan, and how is it different from a conventional investment loan?

-A DSCR (debt-service-coverage-ratio) loan qualifies the borrower on the property's rental cash flow rather than personal income, tax returns, or debt-to-income ratio.
+A DSCR (debt-service-coverage-ratio) loan qualifies the property on its rental cash flow rather than your personal income, tax returns, or debt-to-income ratio.
 A conventional investment property loan qualifies you on your personal income and DTI, with rental income used as a supplement.
-DSCR loans can suit self-employed investors or those growing a portfolio, while conventional financing often offers different terms for a first rental.
+DSCR loans are business-purpose financing for non-owner-occupied property only, and they commonly allow entity vesting and sidestep the ten-property conventional ceiling.
+Conventional financing often makes more sense for a first rental when your documented income already qualifies.
 A local team can compare both against your goals.

-- Consumer Financial Protection Bureau — Debt-to-income ratio guidance.
+- Consumer Financial Protection Bureau — What is a debt-to-income ratio?

 Related Las Vegas investor guides